Non-Archimedean geometry of Artin fans: Kato stacks

 \begin{definition} A \emph{Kato fan} $F$ is a sharp monoidal space that admits a covering $U_i$ by open subsets that are isomorphic to affine Kato fans $\Spec P_i$. \end{definition}

 A \emph{morphism} of Kato fans is a morphism of sharp monoidal spaces.
 Throughout this article we assume that every Kato fan is \emph{locally fine and saturated (fs)}, i.e. the monoids $P_i$ in the covering of $F$ above can be chosen to be fine and saturated.
-We refer the reader to \cite{GillamMolcho_manifoldswithcorners} and \cite{Gillam_fans} for the state of the art in the theory of Kato fans as well as to \cite[Section 3]{Ulirsch_functroplogsch} for many explicit examples.
+We write $\mathbf{Fan}$ for the category of (locally fine and saturated) Kato fans and refer the reader to \cite{GillamMolcho_manifoldswithcorners} and \cite{Gillam_fans} for the state of the art in the theory of Kato fans as well as to \cite[Section 3]{Ulirsch_functroplogsch} for many explicit examples.

+The category $\mathbf{Fan}$ carries a Grothendieck topology, the \emph{big Zariski topology}; its covers are generated by open subsets on $\mathbf{Aff}$ coming from sharp localizations $P\rightarrow \overline{P}_f$ along submonoids generated by an element $f\in P$.

 Every Kato fan defines a presheaf